Zippy's Friends for 5-7 year olds

 Zippy’s Friends is a school based social emotional learning programme for 5-7 year olds.
 The programme is taught to the whole class by teachers trained in Zippy’s Friends in the UK and internationally.

 The programme was developed jointly by Partnership for Children, academics and educational resources specialists.
 Zippy’s Friends has been running around the world since 1998 and is now in over 30 countries.
-The programme has helped more than 1.8 million children!

 The fundamental concept behind the programme is very simple – if we can teach young children how to cope with difficulties, they should be better able to handle problems and crises in adolescence and later life.
 Zippy’s Friends has been evaluated and found to improve children’s coping skills, social skills, emotional literacy, improve the class climate and reduce bullying.
 Read more about the evaluation studies of Zippy’s Friends.